diogopmartins/EchoTriage/README.md

 ## License

-This project is for internal use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+You are free to use, copy, modify, and distribute this software, but **attribution to the original author (Diogo Martins) is required**.

 ## Author